What Switching to Value-Based Care from Fee-for-Service Reimbursement Means for Healthcare Providers

 • 23 August 2018

 Some healthcare executives take to Twitter to disseminate their opinions about the state of healthcare and their vision for the industry's future.
-Read on to learn more about 15 influential healthcare executives who are actively engaging audiences through tweets.
+Read on to learn more about several influential healthcare executives who are actively engaging audiences directly through social media.